 By Lisa Lambert and Makini Brice

-The family separations are the result of the administration's "zero tolerance" policy that arrests all adults who are caught trying to enter the United States illegally, including those seeking asylum.
+The family separations result from Trump's "zero tolerance" policy that provides for the arrest of all adults caught trying to enter the United States illegally, including those seeking asylum.

 While parents are held in jail, their children are sent to separate detention facilities.
 Video footage released by the government showed migrant children held in wire cages, sitting on concrete floors.

-Trump, who has made a tough stance on immigration a major goal of his presidency, responded sharply to critics on Monday.
+Trump, whose promise to crack down on illegal immigration has been a major theme of his campaign and presidency, responded sharply to critics on Monday.

 "The United States will not be a migrant camp, and it will not be a refugee holding facility.
 It won't be.
-You look at what's happening in Europe, you look at what's happening in other places - we can't allow that to happen to the United States, not on my watch," Trump said.
-He was speaking at the White House while announcing an unrelated policy.
+You look at what's happening in Europe, you look at what's happening in other places - we can't allow that to happen to the United States, not on my watch," Trump said at the White House while announcing an unrelated policy.

 Trump has sought to use the widespread outrage over the family separations to push through other immigration priorities that have stalled in Congress, such as funding for his long-promised wall along the Mexican border.

-He has consistently blamed Democrats for the impasse, even though his fellow Republicans control both chambers in Congress.
-Democrats have accused the president of using children as hostages in the political dispute over immigration.
+He has blamed Democrats for the impasse, even though his fellow Republicans control both chambers in Congress.
+Democrats have accused the president of using children as hostages.

-Trump administration officials say the zero-tolerance policy, which was not practiced by the two previous administrations, is necessary to secure the border and deter illegal immigration, but they are facing a growing chorus of criticism from their Republican allies.
+Trump administration officials say the zero-tolerance policy, which was not practiced by the two previous administrations, is necessary to secure the border and deter illegal immigration.

-(Reporting by Lisa Lambert and Makini Brice; Additional reporting by Stephanie Nebehay in Geneva and Nathan Frandino in Washington; Writing by Andy Sullivan; Editing by Frances Kerry)
+(Reporting by Lisa Lambert and Makini Brice; Additional reporting by Stephanie Nebehay in Geneva and Nathan Frandino and Yeganeh Torbati in Washington; Writing by Kevin Drawbaugh; Editing by Grant McCool and Peter Cooney)

 This story has not been edited by Firstpost staff and is generated by auto-feed.